ashn-dot-dev/autil/README.md

 ```
 and navigating to `http://localhost:8080/path/to/the/example.html` within your
 browser.

-Web applications build and bundled as a single `.bundle.html` file should work
+Currently each web application and its assets are bundled into a single `.html`
-out of the box in major browsers if you open the `.bundle.html` page directly.
+file to circumvent this issue.

 ## License